 The City of Mercer Island administers several different sets of rules intended to protect the environment on and around Mercer Island.
 The rules protecting the environment are generally categorized into three sets of regulations: A) Critical Areas regulations; B) the Shoreline Master Program; and C) SEPA.

 What are Critical Areas Regulations?

-The Critical Areas regulations are generally intended to protect a variety of critical areas such as wetlands, watercourses/ streams, and geologically hazardous or sensitive areas.
+The Critical Areas code is generally intended to protect a variety of critical areas such as wetlands, watercourses/ streams, and geologically hazardous or sensitive areas.
 Protection of Critical Areas is mandated by the Washington State Growth Management Act (RCW 36.70A).
 The rules protecting critical areas are updated approximately every 8 years by the City to ensure that the "Best Available Science" is considered as the regulations are updated.

 What is the Shoreline Master Program?

 SEPA is an acronym for the Washington State "State Environmental Policy Act" (RCW 43.21c) and is a process that is intended to identify and analyze environmental impacts that may result from the City of Mercer Island's decision-making process.
 Decisions that may require a SEPA review include issuing permits for public or private development, construction public facilities, and adopting new regulations, policies, or plans.
 SEPA review is required for many City actions and is intended to avoid unintended or unanticipated environmental impacts.
 For more information on SEPA, please visit the Department of Ecology website here: https://ecology.wa.gov/regulations-permits/SEPA-environmental-review